 You probably know that websites have frontends (what the public sees) and backends (the technology that creates and serves them).

-In this post, we will recommend articles, that look at the coding languages, databases, and servers of WordPress.
+In this article, we will recommend articles, that look at the coding languages, databases, and servers of WordPress.
 Peruse them at your leisure to see how they make the backend of WordPress work.

 The Coding Languages of WordPress